safi-ullah-031/UnlockSpy/README.md

 # 🔓 UnlockSpy

-UnlockSpy is a stealthy script that notifies the PC owner via WhatsApp **every time the computer is unlocked** — even after `Win + L`.
+UnlockSpy is a stealthy script that notifies the PC owner via WhatsApp **every time the computer is unlocked**.

 ---